 The Citizens' Bill of Rights of the Miami-Dade County Home Rule Amendment and Charter states that in addition to any budget required by state statute, the Mayor prepares a budget showing the cost of each program for each budget year.
-Prior to the County Commission's first public hearing on the Proposed Budget required by state law, the Mayor makes public a budget summary setting forth the proposed cost of each individual program and reflecting all major adopted increases and decreases in funds and personnel for each program, the purposes for those adjustments, the estimated millage cost of each program and the amount of any contingency and carryover funds for each program.
+Prior to the County Commission's first public hearing on the Proposed Budget required by state law, the Mayor makes public a budget summary setting forth the proposed cost of each individual program and reflecting all major proposed increases and decreases in funds and personnel for each program, the purposes for those adjustments, the estimated millage cost of each program and the amount of any contingency and carryover funds for each program.

 Article 2, Section 2.02 (G) states that the Mayor prepares and delivers a budgetary address annually to the people of the county in March to set forth the Mayor's funding priorities for the County.
 Between June 1 and July 15, the Mayor releases a Proposed Budget containing a complete financial plan, including capital and operating budgets, for the next fiscal year.
 The budget is presented to the Commission before the BCC adopts tentative millage rates for the next fiscal year.
-The BCC must hold two public budget hearings scheduled within the constraints outlined in state law.
+The BCC must hold a public hearing prior to the setting of the tentative millage rates pursuant to a recent Code amendment and two public budget hearings scheduled within the constraints outlined in state law.